filviu/blog/content/posts/2012/2012-09-11-tentakel-on-centos-6-python-2-6.md

 TypeError: object cannot be interpreted as an index
 ```

-The fix is to download this version of tpg from it's developer: <a href="http://cdsoft.fr/tpg/TPG-3.1.2.tar.gz" target="_blank" rel="noopener">http://cdsoft.fr/tpg/TPG-3.1.2.tar.gz</a> From this archive extract `tpg.py` and copy it to `py/lekatnet/plugins` in tentakel's source tree.
+The fix is to download this version of tpg from it's developer: [http://cdsoft.fr/tpg/TPG-3.1.2.tar.gz](http://cdsoft.fr/tpg/TPG-3.1.2.tar.gz) From this archive extract `tpg.py` and copy it to `py/lekatnet/plugins` in tentakel's source tree.

 _**Don't try the latest TPG version as it will not work probably it's parameters changed and tentakel doesn't work.**_ Basically we take a version old enough to work with tentakel (the built in is from 2003) and new enough to work with Python 2.6